Sherwin Williams High Reflective White: a TRUE white paint color?

 - if you have beige/almond windows or bathroom fixtures, HRW could be too stark

-WHICH PAINT COLOURS ARE COMPARABLE TO HIGH REFLECTIVE WHITE?
+WHICH PAINT COLORS ARE COMPARABLE TO HIGH REFLECTIVE WHITE?

 If you’re having difficulty getting High Reflective White or want a few alternatives for comparison, check out…